gbgabiola/100DaysOfCode/r1-log.md

 ## Day 38: July 17, Tuesday
 **Today's Progress**: Done reading chapter 9 && 10 of "asmartwaytolearnjavascript" with the interactive exercise.
 Review again with some FCC's HTML, CSS and javaScript.
 And continue the "advanced CSS and SASS" course.

+## Day 39: July 18, Wednesday
+**Today's Progress**: Read the Chapter 11 to 13 of "asmartwaytolearnjavascript" with the interactice exercise.
+Continue a project with SASS.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: